meeber/titor/README.md

     1. Run all of your tests against `src/`
     1. Optionally calculate test coverage of `src/`
     1. Optionally lint `src/` and `test/`
-    1. Run your mainExport tests against the best build for your version of Node
+    1. Run your default export tests against the best build for your version of Node

-- `npm test coverage`:
-    1. Run all of your tests against `src/`
-    1. Calculate test coverage of `src/`
-    1. Optionally lint `src/` and `test/`

 - `npm test src`:
     1. Run all of your tests against `src/`
+    1. Optionally calculate test coverage of `src/`
     1. Optionally lint `src/` and `test/`

 - `npm test [current|legacy|legacy-shim]`:
-    1. Run your mainExport tests against the specified build
+    1. Run your default export tests against the specified build

 # Config